Northwest Solicitor Slams ’Frightening Trend’ in A&E Delays

 In February, nearly 40,000 admitted patients did not start consultant-led treatment within 18 weeks of referral – and more than 13,000 waited more than 26 weeks.
 The target is for 90 percent to receive treatment within 18 weeks, but only 87 percent did so.

-Been Let Down are a group of highly professional and experienced medical negligence Solicitors – to find out more please click here.
+Been Let Down are a group of highly professional and experienced medical negligence solicitors.